SemenovaLiza/api_yamdb/README.md

 ```
 python3 manage.py runserver
 ```
-A token is required to use some methods in the in Api Yambd project.
+A token is required to use some methods in the in Api Yamdb project.
 To get it, you need to sign up using your email and username.
 #### POST /api/v1/auth/signup/
 ```
 {